Salzburg to Lake Bled Cycling Holiday

 Day 7 : Kranjska Gora – Lake Bled

-From Kranjska Gora the route follows the Sava River eastwards along the valley.
+From Kranjska Gora the route follows the Sava Dolinka River southwards to join the Sava Bohinjka where it becomes teh Sava River.
 At Mojstrana, you leave the Sava Valley and follow a quiet, shaded lane up over a low ridge and into the magically remote Radovna Valley.
 Riding through this valley feels like you have stepped back in time as the only man-made object, in the unadulterated natural beauty, is the cycle path itself.
 At the end of the valley you reach Lake Bled and the sight is a fitting finale to such a scenic cycling holiday.
 The stunning glacial lake, surrounded by mountains with the tiny island church seeming to float on its surface has to be one of the most picturesque sights in the whole of the alps.
 Let one of the boatmen row you out to the church if you like but our top tip is to hike the steep trail at the south western edge of the lake to enjoy the view shown in the adjacent photograph.
 You should also visit the castle on the bluff overlooking the lake for more spectacular views before finding a nice restaurant in Bled to celebrate completing your Salzburg to Lake Bled Cycling holiday.

 Day 8 : Lake bled - end of trip